dkaing/NewYorkTraffic/README.md

 ![](http://i.imgur.com/9uD1pFa.png)

 ## Predictive Modeling
 To predict the tip to fare ratio.
-I first build a derived variable titled "tipfare."
+I first built a derived variable titled "tipfare."
 Afterwards, I filtered out factor variables.
 A correlation matrix was also performed to examine possible correlation to tipfare.
 For efficiency, a small sample of the data was extracted and modeled, the most associated variables can then be extracted from this model.
-With the highly correlated variables, the linear model (titled "model") was built with interaction terms.
+With the highly correlated variables, the linear model was built with interaction terms.
 The R squared for this model is 0.7722.

 ## Visualization
 ### Preprocessing